- Core Facilities

 The R programming language is widely used for the analysis of statistical data sets.
 This course introduces the language from a computer science perspective, covering topics such as basic data types (e.g. integers, numerics, characters, vectors, lists, matrices, and data frames), importing and manipulating data (in particular, vector and data-frame indexing), control flow (loops, conditionals, and functions), and good practices for producing readable, reusable, and efficient R code.
 We'll also explore functional programming concepts and the powerful data manipulation and visualization packages dplyr and tidyr, and ggplot2.

-This course explores and implements several problem-solving techniques that are related and particularly beautiful: recursion, (self-referential processes), dynamic programming (guided deconstruction of problems into subproblems), and induction (the mathematical proof technique).
+This workshop explores and implements several problem-solving techniques that are related and particularly beautiful: recursion, (self-referential processes), dynamic programming (guided deconstruction of problems into subproblems), and induction (the mathematical proof technique).
 After some practice with basic recursive methods (the Fibonacci sequence and predator-prey recurrence relations), we'll cover variations of the sequence-alignment problem from multiple perspectives, including the local heuristic used by BLAST.

 Topics covered along the way include memoization, dynamic programming, proofs by contradiction, and data structures like lists, hash tables, stacks, trees, and the call stack.
 Finally, we'll explore graphical modeling of plants with L-system fractals and if time allows other applications that utilize recursion and dynamic programming (e.g. Hidden Markov Models).